somerandomuserNME/System-Monitoring-Tool/readme.md

 NOTE: This is a program that only runs in linux (So either your OS is Linux or you need to use SSH to connect to a linux server)

 Summary of Project:
-This project is about creating a monitoring tool in the terminal that retrieves system data overtime and with specific delays about memory usage, cpu data, and core data and representing this data in a graph that gets updated every delay (represents core data through the use of a diagram)
+This program a monitoring tool in the terminal that retrieves system data overtime and with specific delays about memory usage, cpu data, and core data and represents this data in a graph that gets updated every delay (represents core data through the use of a diagram)

 -------------------------------------------------------------------------------------------------------------------------------------------